KeyValueSoftwareSystems/react-stepper/README.md

 - `ActiveLabelDescription` - overrides the step description style of current active step
 - `LineSeparator` - overrides default step connector line styles
 - `InactiveLineSeparator` - overrides styles of step connector line after current active step
-- `Bubble` - overrides default styles of step indicator
+- `Node` - overrides default styles of step indicator
-- `ActiveBubble` - overrides default styles of step indicator of current active step
+- `ActiveNode` - overrides default styles of step indicator of current active step
-- `InActiveBubble` - overrides default styles of step indicator that is not completed and not active
+- `InActiveNode` - overrides default styles of step indicator that is not completed and not active